josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🌱_Human_Principles/🍑_the_soft_boy_restoration_protocol.md

 ---

 ## 🏮 Footer
-*The Soft Boy Restoration Protocol* is a living node of the Polaris Protocol.
+*🍑 The Soft Boy Restoration Protocol* is a living node of the Polaris Protocol.
 It provides a structured, emotional, survivor-informed process for guiding men out of coercive identities and back into the gentleness they were born for.

 > 📡 Cross-references: